How I Talked My Way Into Another Job

 Exuding a confident (not arrogant) manner goes without saying.
 Acting like I'd done it before and that I knew what I was doing was reassuring to most employers.
 I'm also a good actor.

-Now I have these past jobs and titles on my resume.
+Now these past jobs and titles on my resume.
 This means I don't have to convince anyone that I've done it before or actually what I was telling my prospective employer that I CAN do it.
 No need to oversell myself anymore.
 It's all right there.
 Because now I actually HAVE done the job before!

 The author Dan W. Miller is a real live person even though his qualifications were sometimes "embellished."
 His job title of "author" IS an actual title that he is entitled to claim as the truth.

 Trailer for the movie, "Catch Me If You Can."